cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The expand\_message variants in this document ({{hashtofield-expand}}) always append a suffix-free-encoded domain separation tag DST\_prime to the strings hashed by H, the underlying hash or extensible output function.
 For protocols that also invoke H outside of hash\_to\_field, those invocations MUST be domain separated from all uses of H inside hash\_to\_field, and SHOULD be domain separated from uses of H outside of the protocol.

-The RECOMMENDED method of ensuring domain separation is appending a tag distinct from DST\_prime to all inputs to H outside of hash\_to\_field;
+The RECOMMENDED method of ensuring domain separation is appending a tag distinct from DST\_prime to all inputs to H outside of hash\_to\_field.
-this ensures that distinct invocations of H have distinct suffixes.
+This ensures that distinct invocations of H have distinct suffixes.
 If further separation is required among invocations of H outside of hash\_to\_field, protocols should define multiple tags that are all distinct from one another and from DST\_prime.